hotwired/turbo-ios/README.md

 ## Contributing

+Read the [contributing guide](/CONTRIBUTING.md) to learn how to set up your development environment.

 Turbo iOS is open-source software, freely distributable under the terms of an [MIT-style license](LICENSE).
 The [source code is hosted on GitHub](https://github.com/hotwired/turbo-ios).
 Development is sponsored by [Basecamp](https://basecamp.com/).